 - Earth Science Regents

-About the NYS Regents Exams
+NYS Regents Exams Overview

-In New York State, students are required to pass at least five NYS Regents Exams to earn their high school diploma, but the good thing is that they are not required to take all these five exams in one academic year.
+In New York State, students are required to pass at least five NYS Regents Exams to earn their high school diploma, but the good thing is that they are not obliged to take all these five exams in one academic year.

-Generally, students start taking one or two of the Regent exams by the time they complete their freshman year, to continue doing so every year throughout their high school education.
+Students start taking one or two of the Regent exams by the time they complete their freshman year, to continue doing so every year throughout their high school education.

 All written Regent Exams follow one type of format: there are a few multiple choices, and there are some short answer/essay topics questions.